Contemporary Photography and Racialization

 XII-Libita Clayton, Untitled, from the series Quantum Ghost, 2019.
 Courtesy the artist.

 XIII-Sutupa Biswas, Birdsong, 2004.
 Production still.
 16mm lm transferred onto 2 DVDs.
 Dual-screen projection.
 Colour.
 No sound.
 Duration: 7’7”.
 Dimensions: variable.
 Commissioned by Iniva (London, UK) in collaboration with FVU (London, UK).
 Realised with the generous support of the AHRC (UK) and Chelsea College of Art and Design (UAL).
 Courtesy the artist.

-To read full review and see select images at 1000 Words
+To read full review and see select images visit: 1000 Words